drmaly/HLA-NGS-TYPE/README.md

 # HLA-NGS-TYPE
 An HLA typing pipeline from NGS data.
-This is an under construction project.
+This project is under construction.